Josie Woods: Career

 Woods worked in France for two years before returning to Britain in 1932 as part of the group Eight Black Streaks.
 The group toured music halls and were successful, being described as "the first established dance troupe of black Britons".
 They appeared in the film Kentucky Minstrels (1934).

 Woods also toured with Cyril Lagey and Ken "Snakehips" Johnson.
 During the Second World War, she worked with Eddie Williams.

 Woods taught dance.
 She was one of the first people to introduce the jitterbug to Britain.
 After the Second World War, she set up an act with one of her students, Willie Payne, and they appeared in clubs as Ken Ross and Lucille.
-They were guest stars in the film Nitwits on Parade (1949).
+They were guest stars in the film The Nitwits on Parade (1949).
 Later she worked with Cab Kaye as an act called Two Brown Birds of Rhythm.

 Activism

 Woods was a community activist in Brixton, and taught people about Black British history.

 When working as an extra on the film Old Mother Riley's Jungle Treasure (1951), she organised a strike over pay.